 - belching; and

 Possible causes of flatulence include:

-- some medical conditions, such as coeliac disease, lactose intolerance, or Crohn’s disease.
+- Medical conditions.
+Some medical conditions, such as coeliac disease, lactose intolerance, Crohn’s disease or ulcerative colitis.

 Foods causing wind